Significant recent cases in which our lawyers have as acted as counsel:

 British Columbia Court of Appeal

 Teal Cedar Products Ltd. v.
 Rainforest Flying Squad, 2022 BCCA 26, and Teal Cedar Products Ltd. v.
 Mashari, 2021 BCCA 353, representation of a number of protestors in the Fairy Creek watershed area on Vancouver Island who have mounted an ongoing protest against old-growth logging.
-The case is currently under appeal seeking leave to the Supreme Court of Canada.
+Leave to appeal to the Supreme Court of Canada denied.

 Victory Motors (Abbotsford) Ltd. v.
 Actton Super-Save Gas Stations Ltd., 2021 BCCA 129, precedent setting appeal regarding the interpretation of legal costs and what is relevant in the “fair and just” apportionment of liability under the Environmental Management Act.